TheFixerDevelopment/SkyblockPE/README.md

 Please do not complain if this plugin doesn't work, or even worse, un useable.
 This branch is in the testing phase for the v1.0.0, and is not for use on public servers untill told so.
 If everything does go well, this will be updated ASAP.

 ### How do we help you with the testing phase?
 If you know these terms and conditions, and warnings/notices as stated above, then you may download this plugin.
-Alink will be updated shortly.
+A link will be updated shortly.
-If you do install this plugin, and have issues with occurance, or any such issue, with the plugin, upon STARTUP, or the plugin doesn't load properly, or even if the plugin its self don't work, or other things, then please open an issue on this branch and tell os the bugs.
+If you do install this plugin, and have issues with occurance, or any such issue, with the plugin, upon STARTUP, or the plugin doesn't load properly, or even if the plugin its self don't work, or other things, then please open an issue on this branch and tell us the bugs.
 We will try fixing them as soon as possible.
 Thanks.

 ### Contributions